Contecto/.github/profile/README.md

 ## All repositories are hidden from public
- Ask member permission to get read/write acces
+ Ask me for member permission to get read/write acces